 - Determining the rank of Egypt according to the amount of its influence on life in Syria.
 As shown in the chart below, Egypt ranked 32nd most influential prime actor.

 - Assessing and classifying Egypt according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Egypt falls under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that Egypt falls under the category of 'Follower'.
+A prime actor assessed as Follower is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.